 - Paradroid (C64): A beautifully simple concept but with enough going on to keep you playing, and probably the most elegantly designed game I ever saw.

 - Scuba Dive (Spectrum): Beautiful marine animation, plenty to see and a slightly gentler pace, involving a lot of carefully timed underwater maneuvring.

 - JetPac (Spectrum): Once the control method is mastered, the straightforward gameplay of this early Ultimate release made it far more enjoyable than anything they did later (including the sequel, Lunar Jetman, which by stark contrast was impossibly hard).

 - Double Dragon (Amiga): Laughably poor beat ‘em up with highly silly sound samples turned into hilarious fun with the addition of a second player and several piss-taking spectators.
-Even better, you could - accidentally or intentionally - twat the other person’s character with a baseball bat.
+Even better, you could - accidentally or intentionally - twat the other player’s character with a baseball bat.

 Honorable mentions: Impossible Mission, Beam Rider, Elite.

 - Extract from the book, on how the Spectrum inspired creative games.

 - Spectrum vs. C64: let’s settle this - you all smell.

 I’ve still yet to see the fabled ‘pattern makers dowels’ referenced in every guide to joining model railway baseboards together, and I carted two such boards around for several years, fated never to be linked in the ongoing absence of these items and my apparent inability to consider alternatives.↩